 - Where do I send my letters of recommendation?

 - Do you give preference to in-state applicants?

-- Is ethnicity used in the selection of candidates for admission to the MD/PhD Program?
+- Is ethnicity used in the selection of candidates for admission to the MD, MD/PhD or PhD programs?

 - Does the Medical School offer an early decision program?

 - Will I need to take the MCAT exam?